ailyntang/hashnode-blog/ckmcljhxv0ajf4ms1d1rhb84r.md

-## Remove all tap gestures when preparing for reuse
+## Tableview & collection view cells: Remove all tap gestures when preparing for reuse

 When you use cells in a table view, they get reused with new content.